Welcome

 -

 Away: This button activates or deactivates "away" mode.
-In "away" mode, the house adapts automations (e.g., lowering the heating, activating certain alerts).
+In "away" mode, the house adapts its automations (e.g., lowering the heating, activating certain alerts).

 -